 The table below shows an increase in the General Fund Account Balance this year.
 Competitive salaries, special education, technology upgrades, allocating funds for expenditures for future capital needs, and fuel costs continue to be emphasized when monitoring our budget.
 We received a BEST (Building Excellent Schools Today) grant in July 2011.
 We passed a \$2.9 million bond issue that same year.
 We completed the new P-12 school building using some Fund Balance to pay for some items that BEST would not cover.
-It is a good rule of thumb to keep at least three months of operating expenses in reserve; this amount equals around \$953,466.
+It is a good rule of thumb to keep at least three months of operating expenses in reserve; this amount equals around \$1,084,534.
 Our school board has set a goal of keeping \$1,300,000 in reserve.
-On June 30, 2021, the General Fund ending balance was \$2,140,156.
+On June 30, 2022, the General Fund ending balance was \$2,336,554, which is over 6 months of operating expenses.